- male vs female -

-Unlike in most small tortoise species, Angulate / Angulated tortoise (Chersina angulata) males grow larger than females.
-Males have longer gular shields, aka throat shields, and longer tails.
-Adult males have concave plastrons.
-In males, the body shape tends to be flatter and longer.
-Males may also have wider posterior carapaces.
+Unlike in most small tortoise species, Angulate / Angulated / Bowsprit tortoise (Chersina angulata) males grow larger than females.
+Adult males have longer gular shields (throat shields), longer tails, and concave plastrons.
+In adult males, the body shape tends to be flatter and longer, and the posterior carapace can be wider and flare out.

-For shell details (e.g. gular shield, supracaudal scute), see the shell scutes page.
+Note: For shell details (e.g. gular shield, supracaudal scute), see the shell scutes diagrams.

-If the tortoise looks like a boy, it's a boy.
+If the juvenile tortoise looks like a boy, it's a boy.
 If the juvenile tortoise looks like a girl, it could be a girl or a boy.
+Simple, right? :O)

 Female Angulate tortoise.
 Notice the short, fat, stubby tail with a a little tip.

 Male Angulate tortoise.
 The tail is a little longer and shaped like a deep letter V. You may occasionally see your male tortoise "flash" his male organ.
 Here's a photo.
 Caution: The pic is illustrative and may not be suitable for small children.

 Male Angulate tortoise.
 Often, it's difficult to see the tail because it's kept hidden like this.

 Male Angulate tortoise.
-This photo is a bit blurry, but it shows well the deep v-shape and the length of the tail.
+This photo is a bit blurry, but it shows well the deep letter V shape and the length of the tail.

 Male Angulate tortoise.
 This photo shows the long slit shape, or groove, of the cloacal opening.
 I took this photo right after he pooped.
 So, the vent is still a bit open.